dennislysenko/RGBAImageBuffer/README.md

 Get the UIColor of any pixel in a UIImage or CGImage relatively painlessly in Swift.
 Based heavily on [this MIT-licensed snippet](https://gist.github.com/PaulSolt/739132).

+## installation

+CocoaPods: `pod 'RGBAImageBuffer'`

+You can also simply copy [RGBAImageBuffer.swift](../master/RGBAImageBuffer/RGBAImageBuffer.swift) into your project.

 ## usage

-For now, I don't have the time to upload this as a pod.
-You can simply copy [RGBAImageBuffer.swift](../master/RGBAImageBuffer/RGBAImageBuffer.swift) into your project and use it with a UIImage:

 ```swift
 let image = UIImage(named: "sample_photo")!